 Class 4: License to host and manage online gaming operators, excluding licensee himself

-Most importantly is that as from June 2011, the application process has been harmonised into a singular stage and all applicants can submit all the required information at one go.
+Most importantly is that as of June 2011, the application process has been harmonized into a singular stage and all applicants can submit all the required information at one go.

 Competitive advantages for Malta in the ICT maintenance sector include:

 - Availability of specific skills in ICT where Malta is the regional training centre for Cisco, IBM, Microsoft and Oracle

 - Adaptation for Innovation is quick